Mission Statement and Bio

 Strohmeyer worked at a candy factory as a production manager when he first had to move to Oregon for personal reasons.
 For these reasons, please see Carl's personal bio.

 He soon started his online aquarium information & later supply websites, in part from inspiration of a co-worker a the candy factory (Rachel Owen).
-He also realized many people over the years, which knew him during his maintenance business days wished he would put down on paper his Aquarium & Pond Information Knowledge.
+He also realized many people over the years, which knew him during his maintenance business days wished he would put down on paper his Aquarium & Pond Information Knowledge & Research.
 He utilized his websites for this idea.

 Starting in 2005 he looked to use his long time "American Aquarium" name for the online url (this was basically his earlier business name), but soon realized a band was using this url name, so friends suggested many terms and he went with products to the end even though at the time he was not selling any aquarium products (thus "American Aquarium Products or AAP).